core-wg/comi/draft-ietf-core-comi.md

 #### PUT example {#put-example}

-The example uses the interface list from {{ietf-system}}.
+The example uses the interface list from module ietf-interfaces [RFC7223].
-Example is renewing an instance of the list interface (SID = 1533) with key name="eth0":
+Example updates the instance of the list interface (SID = 1533) with key name="eth0":